-The cast for Otherwise Engaged in London features Richard E Grant as 'Simon Hench', Anthony Head and David Bamber along with Amanda Drew, Liam Garrigan, Amanda Ryan and Peter Wright.
-It is directed by Simon Curtis with designs by Simon Higlett, lighting by Tim Mitchell and sound by Clement Rawling.
+The cast for Otherwise Engaged in London features Richard E Grant as 'Simon Hench', Anthony Head as 'Jeff' and David Bamber as 'Wood', along with Amanda Drew as 'Beth', Liam Garrigan as 'Dave', Amanda Ryan as 'Davina', and Peter Wright as 'Stephen'.
+Directed by Simon Curtis with designs by Simon Higlett, lighting by Tim Mitchell and sound by Clement Rawling.
 This production comes into London's West End following a short regional tour.
 Otherwise Engaged was originally seen in the West End in 1975 in a production that had a hugely successful run of over 1000 performances in London's West End!
 PLEASE NOTE: This production is not suitable for children.

 "Simon Hench, an Oxford-educated publisher, intends to spend the afternoon alone with Wagner.
 Superbly played with sneering arrogance and hard-boiled egotism by Richard E. Grant in flared cords and denim shirt, he takes his new Parsifal out of its sleeve, lovingly places it on the turntable, settles on to his leather sofa in his luxury London sitting room and surrenders ecstatically to the first few bars.
 Cue the first of a series of interruptions that wreck his plans...
 Simon Curtis's well paced, exceptionally funny production proves totally engaging."
 The Mail on Sunday